navneetprasad1311/vsd-soc-pgrm-w1/Day4/README.md

-# Day 4 - GLS, Blocking vs Non-blocking and Synthesis-Simulation mismatch
+# Day 4 - GLS, Blocking vs Non-blocking and Synthesis-Simulation Mismatch

 This document covers Gate-Level Simulation (GLS) to verify post-synthesis behavior, and explores common Synthesis-Simulation mismatches caused by sensitivity lists and blocking vs non-blocking assignments in Verilog.